nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 It's absolutely bonkers.
 Now let's get down to business.

 ## How do you start Gordon?

+In this section, I'll show you how to run Gordon from CLI.

 If you're using a Windows system, follow this guide: